 Managed WiFi: The benefits of a Managed WiFi Service

-We live in a digital world where people of every generation want, and need, to connect.
+We live in a digital world where people of every generation want and need to connect.
 From Baby Boomers to Gen A to Z, within a nursery environment to the boardroom, and now with the rise in demand for Assisted Living Technology, quality WiFi is essential to everyday life.

 What is a Managed WiFi Service?

-A managed WiFi service is a subscription-based alternative to buying and maintaining your own WiFi network (sometimes referred to in the industry as WaaS).
+A managed WiFi service is a subscription-based alternative to buying and maintaining your WiFi network (sometimes referred to in the industry as WaaS).

 What process should a Managed WiFi Service provider follow before quoting you for this service?

 Before onboarding, a managed WiFi service provider should take the time to understand the client’s requirements completely.
 For example, what is the network being used for, and what are the facility’s or site’s demands?
 In addition, they need to identify what devices will be used onsite and how many will be connecting to the network at any one time.

 They should conduct a complete wireless survey to review security, density, coverage, signal strength indicators, and signal-to-noise ratio.
 They should also investigate the site’s technical infrastructure to determine whether elements such as the power and cabling are fit to support your technology requirements.
 This survey should ascertain how many access points are necessary to ensure the required number of devices can access the network and that sitewide coverage is achieved to eliminate any black spots.

 What are the Benefits of a Managed WiFi Service?